DC CHAPTER OF THE NATIONAL ORGANIZATION FOR WOMEN

 WHO WE ARE

-Our 716 members
+Our 980 members

 Monica Weeks has previously advocated for organizations that work on domestic and sexual violence issues, immigration reform, and has directed and participated in several productions of The Vagina Monologues.
-She is the Program Coordinator for Sustainable Finance at the World Resources Institute.
+Monica is the Business Owner of MSW Photography & Design, LLC where she serves as the principal photographer and design consultant.
+Before deciding to pursue her passion of photography and interior design, she was the Grants and Finance Coordinator for the Global Energy Program and Global Business Center at the World Resources Institute.
 She attended Florida International University where she completed her Masters degree in Latin American and Caribbean Studies and Women's Studies.
 She received the Tinker Field Research Grant to travel to Nicaragua for her thesis on the effectiveness of NGOs and their impact on the status of women in Nicaragua.
-As Membership Development Director, she hopes to mobilize more women of color and women with different backgrounds to join DC NOW.
+Monica currently serves as a National Organization for Women National Board Member where she chairs the Immigrant Protection Committee.
+She was appointed to the SheDC task force for the DC Mayor's Office on Women's Policy and Initiatives (MOWPI) and is a proud member of the Women's Information Network (WIN).
+She has been featured on Voice of America's Noticias and International Edition, ImpactoNY, the New York Times, and Marie Claire.
+She was previously the Membership Director of DC NOW and hopes to continue to mobilize more women of color to join DC NOW.

 Erin has been a DC NOW member since 2008 and has served previously as treasurer and Chapter Coordinator.
 She moved to DC in 2004 after completing her MA in International Studies and Diplomacy from the School of Oriental and African Studies of the University of London.
 She works in the Middle East and North Africa department of an international labor rights organization and is a proud member of the Office and Professional Employees International Union (OPEIU) local 2 and the Industrial Workers of the World.